 AAA is offering a Green Registration type in all registration categories.
-By registering at the Green Registration type you'll lessen AAA's impact on the environment by NOT receiving a printed copy of the program in Washington.
-Instead, you'll be able to take advantage of the program downloaded in e-reader format, the Annual Meeting Mobile App ( for Apple and Android devices) as well as the online program scheduler.
+By registering at the Green Registration type you'll lessen AAA's impact on the environment by NOT receiving a printed copy of the program in Minneapolis.
+Instead, you'll be able to take advantage of the program downloaded in e-reader format, the Annual Meeting Mobile App (for Apple and Android devices), as well as the online program scheduler.
 The most up-to-date program information is always located online.
 Green Registration rates are moderately reduced from the regular registration rates.

 Participants may only: 1) present one paper/poster or serve as a participant on roundtable or Installation and 2) accept no more than one discussant role.
 An individual may serve as chair or organizer of an unlimited number of sessions.

 Yes.
 Paper and poster abstracts have a 250 word limit.
 Do not include name of coauthors or references in the abstract.